app-generator/soft-ui-design-system/README.md

 # [Soft UI Design System](https://appseed.us/ui-kit/soft-ui-design-system)

-**[Soft UI Design System](https://appseed.us/ui-kit/soft-ui-design-system)** is a Premium Bootstrap 5 UI Kit designed by [Creative-Tim](https://bit.ly/3fKQZaL) Designed for those who like bold elements and beautiful websites, **Soft UI Design System** is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
+**[Soft UI Design System](https://appseed.us/ui-kit/soft-ui-design-system)** is a Premium Bootstrap 5 UI Kit designed by [Creative-Tim](https://bit.ly/3fKQZaL) designed for those who like bold elements and beautiful websites. **Soft UI Design System** is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
 This Freebie Bootstrap 5 UI Kit is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.

 <br />